fadhilmuhaimin/my-react-dashboard/README.md

 # Basic React Dashboard Architecture

+Access Credentials
+To access the dashboard, use the following credentials:

+Username: emilys
+Password: emilyspass
+Ensure the credentials match your authentication setup if you modify the login system.

 This project is a basic React dashboard setup built with Vite, incorporating a clean architecture for handling state management, API calls, and UI components.

 ## Features